Read this: Core principles of Research Data Management

 - Completed datasets should be catalogued on the University's Research Information System (currently Worktribe).

-- Research data should be shared openly whenever possible, by depositing it in the University's Repository or an external service.
+- Research data (including software) should be shared openly whenever possible, by depositing it in the University's Repository or an external service.

 - On leaving the University, researchers must ensure that the University retains access to (a copy of) their data.

 Completion of the University's Data Protection and Information Security online module (accessed via the E-Learning Portal) is mandatory for all University of Hull staff.

 Funders' policies on sharing research data